IkarosKappler/ngdg/README.md

 - [x] Define one global library export to avoid environment pollution.
 - [x] Remove unused build libraries: babel, rollup.
 - [x] Remove old alloyfinger library.
 Replace by alloyfinger-typescript.
-- [ ] Add a session storage for the current settings, especially the Bézier curve and bend.
+- [x] Add a session storage for the current settings, especially the Bézier curve..
+- [ ] Add a session storage for the bend setting.
-- [ ] Make the Bézier curve more look like in the old version.
+- [x] Make the Bézier curve more look like in the old version.
-- [ ] Add horizonal and vertical scale like in the old version.
+- [x] Add horizonal and vertical scale like in the old version.
+- [ ] Fix the string.substr deprecation issue in `isMobileDevice`.

 ### Changelog

+- 2022-02-23
+  - Added proper types to all function params.
 - 2022-02-22
   - Replaced THREE.Geometry by ThreeGeometryHellfix.Gmetry.
   - Upgrading all components to work with Gmetry or BufferGeometry.